video-db/agent-toolkit/README.md

 # VideoDB Agent Toolkit

 The VideoDB Agent Toolkit exposes VideoDB context to LLMs and agents.
 It enables integration to AI-driven IDEs like Cursor, chat agents like Claude Code etc. This toolkit automates context generation, maintenance, and discoverability.
-It auto-syncs SDK versions, docs, and examples and distributed through MCP and `llms.txt`
+It auto-syncs SDK versions, docs, and examples and is distributed through MCP and `llms.txt`

 ## 🚀 Quick Overview